Summer Financial Aid

 Federal Direct Unsubsidized Loans are offered based on your remaining academic year loan eligibility.
 You may also be offered a Graduate PLUS loan up to your remaining cost of attendance, provided you are enrolled in a minimum of five summer units.

-Example: A graduate student was offered the full $20,500 unsubsidized loan during the 2023-2024 academic year (fall and spring) and accepted $15,000 of their unsubsidized loan for fall and spring.
+Example: A graduate student was offered the full $20,500 unsubsidized loan during the 2025-2026 academic year (fall and spring) and accepted $15,000 of this loan offer.
 For summer, they can be offered up to a $5,500 unsubsidized loan and a Graduate PLUS loan covering their remaining cost of attendance.

 Loan Acceptance Deadlines